How Can I Avoid Overdrafts?

 Know your balance

 - Take advantage of free online banking to check your account balance, transfer funds and make loan payments anytime.
-Enroll now or log in to your online banking account.
+Enroll now or log in in to your online banking account.

 - Set up account alerts.
 We'll text or email you when your balance is low.1 Log into your online banking account to set up alerts.